 People gathered at a crowded street bar with orange umbrellas

-Young woman with bicycle looking out over the ocean towards a large city skyline
+A woman with a bicycle looks out over the ocean towards a high-rise city skyline

-Green field with people in red filling stands in the background
+Green sports field in a stadium with people in red filling stands in the background

 People riding a tandem bike through a busy green park

-Clockwise from top left: Paris Paris in Toronto, Ontario.
-Scott Heaney/Shutterstock Toronto cityscape.
-Anna Kraynova/Shutterstock Toronto Centre Island, Toronto, Ontario.
-Marc Bruxelle/Shutterstock BMO Field, Toronto, Ontario.
-ACHPF/Shutterstock
+Clockwise from top left: Paris Paris bar in Toronto, Ontario.
+Scott Heaney/Shutterstock.
+Toronto cityscape.
+Anna Kraynova/Shutterstock.
+Centre Island, Toronto, Ontario.
+Marc Bruxelle/Shutterstock.
+BMO Field, Toronto, Ontario.
+ACHPF/Shutterstock.

 Why choose Toronto: Toronto is one of the most multicultural cities on the planet, not just in its population (over half of Torontonians were born abroad) but also in its vibrant neighborhoods and food scene.
-Add to that its fascinating museums, lively music and arts venues and Toronto is a true top bin.
-And did we mention all the green spaces?
+Add to that its fascinating museums, lively music and arts venues, and a host of green spaces, and Toronto is a true top bin.

 Where is the game?
 BMO Field (aka Toronto Stadium)